arantir123/MCGLPPI/README.md

    cgdiff_seed0_gamma0.2_bs64_epoch50_dim256_length150_radius5_extra_step2_0_ls3did_fepoch200_bbfeatsFalse_miFalse.pth

+   The below one is the encoder pre-trained on the further 33,144 subset described in the original manuscript:

+   cgdiff_seed0_gamma0.2_bs64_epoch50_dim256_length150_radius5_extra_step2_0_lss3did_fepoch200_bbfeatsFalse_miFalse.pth

-4. As a reference of the corresponding pre-training scripts in the original scale, we also clone the original ones in this repository (in siamdiff, original link: https://github.com/DeepGraphLearning/SiamDiff/tree/main).
+5. As a reference of the corresponding pre-training scripts in the original scale, we also clone the original ones in this repository (in siamdiff, original link: https://github.com/DeepGraphLearning/SiamDiff/tree/main).

 __Step3.
 Downstream complex overall property predictions based on w/ or w/o pre-trained CG graph encoder.__